 1 Thessalonians 5:21 – test everything; hold fast what is good

 The word means to examine, interpet, discover, approve.
 Note the dynamic of this being a process, similar to a trial and error dynamic.
 We learn as we walk with God.
 It takes time.
 A lifetime.

 This takes the pressure off.
 In Luke 9 the disciples still had a long ways to go in their maturing in discernment.
 Jesus knew that and was gentle with them, though direct.
 He is with us too.

-Discerning the will of God is not a about mastering a general blob of non-personalized morality.
+Discerning the will of God is not about mastering a general blob of non-personalized morality.
 It is unique, specific, personal, and unfolding to each individual as we mature, age, and walk with God deeper and deeper in his love.

 Let’s look at Romans 12 for example.
 12:1-2 is well know to us.
 Paul beckons us to yield our lives to the God who has given himself to us.
 Then note how the chapter unfolds.